 Rooted in a Shinto ritual dance where men display their strength in front of the gods, sumo wrestling is now a popular hand-to-hand combat sport.
 In Japan, there are annually around 650 sumo wrestlers, also known as rikishi, who compete in six divisions of sumo.
-Listed below are 6 of the greatest wrestlers in sumo history.
+Listed below are six of the greatest wrestlers in sumo history.

-Who are the best Sumo Wrestlers of all time?
+Who Are the Best Sumo Wrestlers of All Time?

 - Hakuhō Shō

 - Akebono Tarō

 - Yamamotoyama Ryūta

 - Taihō Kōki

 1. Hakuhō Shō